Moodybleu/A-Mile-In-Her-Mind/README.md

  - user is able to log in
  - user is able to write an entry
  - user is able favorite other user entries
- - user is able to see 1 - 3 words for their prompt
+ - user is able to see a word for their prompt

 ## stretch goals